The balanced organization

 - How to balance the current culture

-In general, William Schneider is admitting the possibility of a culture transformation, but he is also pointing out the difficulty, the risk and the long-term nature (more than 10 years) of such an endeavour [Schneider 2000].
-Schneider believes that at least 75% of the management has to be convinced about the necessity of a culture transformation.
-For this kind of conviction John Kotter coined the phrase sense of urgency, [Kotter 1996].
+In general, William Schneider is admitting the possibility of a cultural transformation, but he is also pointing out the difficulty, the risk and the long-term nature (more than ten years) of such an endeavor [Schneider 2000].
+Schneider believes that at least 75% of the management has to be convinced about the necessity of a cultural transformation.
+For this kind of conviction, John Kotter coined the phrase sense of urgency, [Kotter 1996].
 Such conditions are seldom to be found.

 If the current organization is not rooted in a collaborative way of thinking and acting, the organization will only endure agility, but not support or emphasize it.
-Still, agile projects achieve positive outcomes, but only while getting the low hanging fruits during project runtime.
-Afterwards many of the introduced behavioural changes diminish and daily work is snapping back to how things have always been done around here.
+Still, agile projects achieve positive outcomes, but just while getting the low hanging fruits during project runtime.
+Afterward many of the introduced behavioral changes diminish and daily work is snapping back to how things have always been done around here.
 As soon as the agile coach is leaving, agile patterns collapse and disappear.

 Schneider differentiates the following four core cultures:

 - Cultivation Culture

 Of course, there are more than four organizational cultures, and in reality, probably no organization is identical with another, but with the Core Culture Model reality can be reduced to some important characteristics which play a role in this context.
 All of the four cultures have specific ways to handle authority, power, leadership, decision making, performance measurement and relations with partners and customers.
 To understand what that means, let´s go more into detail for each of the core cultures.